 Transition is a part of life for all learners, whether that involves moving to a new class or moving to a new school.
 We recognise that transition can be an unsettling time for all children, but especially so for a child with SEN. Consequently, we work closely with parents, pupils and staff to ensure these transitions run as smoothly as possible.

 Planning for transitions with the school will take place in the Summer Term; arrangements for transition to Secondary School for pupil with SEN will be planned according to individual need and the receiving school.

-Mrs Kay Lewis SENCO (Monday, Tuesday, Wednesday), Head Teacher, Mr Simon Way or Head of School, Mrs Jo Cottenden.
+Mrs Kay Lewis SENCO (Monday, Tuesday, Wednesday), Head Teacher, Mr Simon Way or Deputy Head, Mrs Jo Cottenden.

-The report beloe details our annual offer to learners with SEN-D. To be effective it needs the views of all: Parents/carers, pupils, governors and staff.
+The report below details our annual offer to learners with SEND.
+To be effective, it needs the views of all- Parents/carers, pupils, governors and staff.